-The allowance may be claimed proportionately on an asset that is used by a PBO partly for trade and partly for conducting approved PBAs.
+The allowance may be claimed proportionately on an asset that is used by a PBO partly for trade and partly for conducting PBAs.
 Only the portion of the allowance that is attributable to the PBO's trade usage will qualify for deduction.

 An asset may have been used by a PBO in a previous year of assessment during which its receipts and accruals were fully exempt from income tax.
-The PBO may later become taxable on its business or trading activities in the current year of assessment as a result of its income from such trading activities exceeding the basic threshold exemption.
+The PBO may later become taxable on its business undertakings or trading activities in the current year of assessment as a result of its income from such undertakings or activities exceeding the basic threshold exemption.
 The use of the asset during the period when the PBO was fully exempt from income tax must be taken into account in determining the amount by which the value of the asset has diminished.

-For more information on the application and interpretation of section 11(e) as it relates to the determination of the value of an asset on which the allowance is based and acceptable write-off periods, see Interpretation Note No. 47 (Issue 3) "Wear-and-Tear or Depreciation Allowance" dated 2 November 2012.
+For more information on the application and interpretation of section 11(e) as it relates to the determination of the value of an asset on which the allowance is based and acceptable write-off periods, see Interpretation Note 47 "Wear-and-Tear or Depreciation Allowance".